tphan86/tphan86.github.io/_posts/2023-11-20-customer-segmentation.md

 The algorithm works in a way where it partitions data-points into distinct groups (clusters) based upon their *similarity* to each other.

-This similarity is most often the eucliedean (straight-line) distance between data-points in n-dimensional space.
+This similarity is most often the euclidean (straight-line) distance between data-points in n-dimensional space.
 Each variable that is included lies on one of the dimensions in space.

 The number of distinct groups (clusters) is determined by the value that is set for "k".